 - Helps children learn about the passing of the seasons.

-But best of all it is a fun way for families to welcome spring.
+But best of all it is a fun way for families to celebrate the first signs of spring.
 It is something families can do together and it doesn’t require a lot of time to prepare.
 How’s that for the win?!

 Super simple directions

 - Create a chart.
 I kept mine really simple and you can download it here.
 If you have the same signs of spring that we do you can just use mine.
 If not edit this word document to create one that is specific for your region.
 I used the free clip art that is available on Phillip Martin’s website.

 - Print out the chart and put it in a central location.
 Invite your family to fill it in as they spot each of the firsts.
 They could print their name on the chart, make a dot with a marker, or use a small sticker.

 Note: You may have to explain the difference between flowers that grow straight out of the ground and blossoms that grow on a tree or bush.

 A few more suggestions to help you welcome spring

 You can also check out my Spring board at Pinterest.
 I’ve collected the very best spring activities in one place.